Topics

 "Amman, have you ever seen an angel?"

-"No, 1 haven't seen one yet, but I've heard that t are made of lights that glitter and glow, and when they fly, their wings emit light like that of the moon, the and the stars."
+"No, 1 haven't seen one yet, but I've heard that they are made of lights that glitter and glow, and when they fly, their wings emit light like that of the moon, the sun and the stars."

 "Amman, have you seen our Huzur(saw)?"